Princesseuh/erika.florist/src/content/wiki/linux/filepickertragedy/filepickertragedy.md

 The reality is that sure, the KDE or Deepin pickers might be better than the GTK one but they are still really not as good as the Windows one is.
 And I'm not talking necessarily about the latest, shiniest Windows 11 one, even older ones are still better than what we can have on Linux today

-It does have shortcomings, this is computers after all, but overall it has a really good UX and all the features you need, thumbnails, bookmarks, search, network support, urls etc. The file picker on Windows is basically just a `explorer.exe` window which means that it's also consistant with what people are used to, something that Linux isn't always that good at
+It does have shortcomings, this is computers after all, but overall it has a fairly good UX and all the features you need, thumbnails, bookmarks, search, network support, url support etc. The file picker on Windows is basically just a `explorer.exe` window which means that it's also consistant with what people are used to, something that Linux isn't always that good at

+macOS's file picker is also much better than Linux's offerings.
+While Finder is.. not always a very good software, the file picking part is pretty good.
+I especially like how some things are combined, for instance opening a folder or a file is done in the same window, unlike Windows which has a special view for folders (which is also good imo, depends on your needs)

 {% note "Fun fact" %}
 You'll be impressed to know that even though I had to install multiple complete DE for this article, the only thing that broke on my system was my monospace font in my browser